jdwilson4/multi-node2vec/README.md

 **F**: **N** --> R<sup>*D*</sup>,

 where *D* < < N. The function **F** can be viewed as an *N* x *D* matrix whose rows {**f**<sub>v</sub>: v = 1, ..., N} represent the feature space of each node in **N**.

+## The Algorithm
+The **multi-node2vec** algorithm estimates **F** through maximum likelihood estimation, and relies upon two core steps

+1) *NeighborhoodSearch*: a collection of vertex neighborhoods from the observed multilayer graph, also known as a *BagofNodes*, is identified.
+This is done through a 2nd order random walk on the multilayer network.

+2) *Optimization*: Given a *BagofNodes*, **F** is then estimated through the maximization of the log-likelihood of **F** | **N**.
+This is done through the application of stochastic gradient descent on a two-layer Skip-gram neural network model.

+The following image provides a schematic:

+![alt text] image